Stellar collision: Type Ia supernovae

-White dwarfs are the remnants of low-mass stars and, if they form a binary system with another star, they can cause large stellar explosions known as type Ia supernovae.
+White dwarfs are the remnants of low-mass stars which, if they form a binary system with a star on a sufficiently close orbit, can cause large stellar explosions known as type Ia supernovae.
 The normal route by which this happens involves a white dwarf drawing material off a main sequence or red giant star to form an accretion disc.

 Much more rarely, a type Ia supernova occurs when two white dwarfs orbit each other closely.
 Emission of gravitational waves causes the pair to spiral inward.
 When they finally merge, if their combined mass approaches or exceeds the Chandrasekhar limit, carbon fusion is ignited, raising the temperature.
 Since a white dwarf consists of degenerate matter, there is no safe equilibrium between thermal pressure and the weight of overlying layers of the star.
 Because of this, runaway fusion reactions rapidly heat up the interior of the combined star and spread, causing a supernova explosion.
 In a matter of seconds, all of the white dwarf's mass is thrown into space.